libMobility: A Python library for hydrodynamics at the Smoluchowski level: Examples

 We simulate a diffusing monolayer at $\phi=0.11$ at domain size $L = \SI{2560}{\micro\meter}$.
 The timestep used is $\SI{0.125}{\second}$ and 8 hours of simulated data are collected.
 We calculate the short-time self diffusion coefficient from \cref{eq:msd} and obtain a value of $\Dself=\SI{0.042}{\micro\meter\squared\per\second}$, compatible with the value of $\SI{0.043\pm0.001}{\micro\meter\squared\per\second}$ measured in experiments \cite{AdamCollectiveDiffusion2025}.

 The intermediate scattering function $F(k, t)$ is calculated from the resulting particle positions via the direct method: $ F(k, t) = \left\langle \sum_\mu \sum_\nu \exp{-i\vec{k} \cdot [\vec{r_\mu}(t) - \vec{r_\nu}(0)]^2} \right\rangle $ over a grid of $k$ points spaced by $\flatfrac{2\pi}{L}$.
+Note that we only use the $x$ and $y$ (in-plane) coordinates when computing this quantity.
 For more details, see supplementary information of ref. \cite{AdamCollectiveDiffusion2025}, section 1.3.
 To extract $D(k)$, we invert \cref{eq:fkt exp decay}, however, one must choose a time $t$ to make the inversion at.
 In the large-$k$ regime, the ISF decays quickly and so we perform the inversion at $t=\SI{1}{\second}$.
 At longer times, the ISF would have already reached its noise floor.
 Conversely, in the small-$k$ regime, the ISF barely begins to decay at short times which leads to large uncertainties in the data.
 To avoid this, we perform the inversion at $t=\SI{1024}{\second}$.
 Although the self diffusion coefficient varies with time, the collective diffusion coefficient is expected to be the same at short and long times for our system of hard-sphere particles \cite{dhont_introduction_nodate, pusey_liquids_1991}.

 In order to verify our simulation and analysis method, we also perform simulations for the case of a quasi-2D monolayer embedded in a fully open 3D geometry.
 The monolayer is kept in place by a quadratic potential of width $\sigma$ of the form $U(z) = (z - z_0)^2 k_s/2$, where $k_s = k_B T / \sigma^2$.
 We use $\sigma=a/2$ to keep colloids confined in a narrow region.
 Shown in red in \cref{fig:collective diffusion}c, we clearly recover the $k^{-1}$ divergence expected in this situation \cite{bleibel_hydrodynamic_2014,panzuela_collective_2017}.